cure-lab/DeciWatch/README.md

 Please refer to the dataset website for the raw images.
 You may change the config in [lib/core/config.py](lib/core/config.py) for different visualization parameters.

-You may refer to [doc/visualize.md](./doc/visualize.md) for visualization details.
+You can refer to [doc/visualize.md](./doc/visualize.md) for visualization details.

 ## Citing DeciWatch